Get the FREE one-click dictionary software for Windows

 - skimmed

-Derived forms: skimming, skimmed, skims
+Derived forms: skimmed, skimming, skims

-See also: fat-free, fatless, nonfat
+See also: cream off, fat-free, fatless, nonfat

 Type of: coat, cover, covering, examine, glide, natural covering, read, reading, remove, see, surface, take, take away, throw, touch, wing, withdraw